Core Idea

 Most engineering “strategies” are not strategies at all.
-They are lists of aspirations (“we will be world-class”), goal inventories (“achieve 99.9% uptime, reduce latency by 30%, ship two major features per quarter”), or vision statements dressed up as plans.
-They tell you where you want to go but say nothing about why getting there is hard or how constraints shape the path.
+They are aspiration lists (“we will be world-class”) or goal inventories with no connective tissue.
 Richard Rumelt calls this bad strategy, and Will Larson applies the diagnosis directly to engineering leadership.

 Rumelt’s Kernel of Good Strategy